Jacob1461/Data309NanoGPT/README.md

 The density_and_plot R code was used to make the distribution.

-## More information
+## Random Notes
+ - The `job_then_sample.sh` file is what was used to queue jobs on the virtual machine so we didn't have to do things manually.
+ - More figures can be found on the weights and biases page [Here](https://api.wandb.ai/links/data309nanogpt23/6uexd8z9)

-For additional notes on the project refer to the project report.
+ - Everything else about the project can probably be found in the project report.